 Q: What are my voting rights in the condominium association?
-A: Each Unit (land parcel) is assigned one (1) full, indivisible vote.
-Each Enlarged Unit is assigned the same number of votes as the size classification of the Unit.
+A: Each Unit is assigned one (1) full, indivisible vote.
+Each parcel of land (Lot) is assigned the same number of votes as the number of Units contained within that deeded parcel.
 Examples: 1 ½ Units = 1 ½ Votes, 2 ¼ Units = 2 ¼ Votes.Q: What restrictions exist in the condominium documents on my right to use my unit?
 A: There are restrictions regarding boundaries, easements, additions, alterations, storage, fences, vehicle parking, etc. This is an age-restricted community (55+).
 No commercial activity is allowed.Q: What restrictions exist in the condominium document on the leasing of my unit?
 A: Owners may lease unit only with the approval of the Board.
 The Board has the authority to terminate leases in the event of violations of the Condominium documents by a tenant or guest.
 Owners may not occupy the unit during a lease term.
 No subleasing is allowed.
-One pet per home is allowed with restrictions.Q: How much are my assessments to the condominium association for my unit type and when are they due?
-A: Assessments for the calendar year 2021 are $108 per Unit and are due on the first day of each month and late after the 15th day of each month.
-Assessments for enlarged Units are $108 multiplied times the Unit Size Classification.
-Example: For a 1 ½ - sized Unit, the assessment is 1.5 x $112 for a total of $162 per month.Q: Do I have to be a member in any other association?
+One pet per home is allowed with additional restrictions.Q: How much are my assessments to the condominium association for my unit type and when are they due?
+A: Assessments for the calendar year 2022 are $112 per Unit and are due on the first day of each month and late after the 15th day of each month.
+Assessments for enlarged Units are $112 multiplied times the number of Units in that parcel.
+Example: For a parcel consisting of 1 ½ Units, the assessment is 1.5 x $112 for a total of $168 per month.Q: Do I have to be a member in any other association?
 If so, what is the name of the association and what are my voting rights in this association?
 Also, how much are my assessments?
 A: There are no associations other than Brookside Bluff Condominium Association, Inc.Q: Am I required to pay rent or land use fees for recreational or other commonly used facilities?
 If so, how much am I obligated to pay annually?
 A: NoQ: Is the condominium association or other mandatory membership association involved in any court cases in which it may face liability in excess of $100,000?
 A: No